ydz6708277239/eMovies-redux/README.md

 - The Robot entity has been added to the Employee schema, with each instance being described by start date and warehouse ID.

+And lastly, we'll dig into the changes to the physical data model.

+- Another optimization involved lookup tables to reduce storage requirements for certain columns that previously had varchar datatypes: some examples were Robot.Condition, MovieCopy.Format, MovieCopy.Condition, MovieRentalRecord.RentalStatus, MovieRentalRecord, Star.StarNationality, etc. Replacing this attribute with an int will greatly speed lookup and centralize additions and deletions of lookup datatypes.
+Non-varchar columns, notably address-related columns in Customer, Employee, and Warehouse tables, also now reference lookup tables as well.

+- Columns pertaining to financial information were replaced with money datatypes to better deal with potential precision issues.

+- In the Movie table, Rating is now numeric and MovieClip is now a varchar(4000) of its associated Youtube trailer (should one exist).

+More changes to come in the pipeline.
+Thank you for your time.